CRMforlife/agenttinen-myynti/README.md

 Once the application is running, open your browser and navigate to `http://localhost:3000` to access the app.

 ## Live Demo
-A live demo of the application can be accessed at [Demo Link](http://your-live-demo-url.com).
+A live demo of the application can be accessed at https://agentti.salescommunications.fi/)

 ## Project Structure
 ```